 "Shush.
 No discussion.
 And as for you," he turned to Ree, "you have exactly one day to do something spectacular to make this up to me, or you're fired."

 "Shush.
 I thought I'd already said I wanted no discussions?
 I don't care about your woes, I am not your therapist.
-Let me put it in simple terms, so there can be no misunderstandings: you make my life miserable, I make yours even more miserable.
+Let me put it in simple terms, so there can be no misunderstandings: you make my life miserable, I rebound it onto you threefold.
 It's not a hard concept to grasp."

-It was easy to see Grigori was having trouble keeping his face stern.
-The situation probably seemed hilarious, unfortunately that never occurred to the people involved.
+Grigori was having trouble keeping his face stern.
+The situation probably seemed hilarious to him, unfortunately that never meant it actually was.
 However much Leslie pitied the terrible twosome, he pitied himself more.
 He would be the one to tell Vincent his pictures were late, or possibly even gone forever.

 "Grisha, can I borrow one of your monster cats?"
 Leslie asked.

-His assistant raised a sceptical eyebrow.
+His assistant raised a questioning eyebrow.
 "What on earth for?
 You despise cats."

 "So I can throw it in their face when they irritate me.
 Those things of yours weigh about fifty pounds and have claws which extend all the way to hell.
 I'm sure it would be a wonderful sight," Leslie explained.

 "Ah, right.
 I'll bring Lena over tomorrow.
 She's pregnant, that always sours her mood.
 But I doubt you could lift her," Grigori said, poking Leslie's arm.